Secondhand Dealer and Pawnbroker Unit

 Following the receipt of the requisite fees and results of the fingerprint-based criminal history background check, the DOJ Secondhand Dealer and Pawnbroker Unit provides the local licensing agency with the background check results and a license number.
 Upon receipt of any subsequent arrest and disposition information regarding a licensed secondhand dealer or pawnbroker, the Secondhand Dealer and Pawnbroker Unit will notify the respective local licensing agency.

-Chapter 172, Statues of 2012 (Assembly Bill 391), enacted August 17, 2012, mandates the DOJ to develop and implement a single, statewide, uniform electronic reporting system.
-With the implementation of the new system, the California Automated Pawn and Secondhand Dealer System (CAPPS), the enacted statute mandates licensed secondhand dealers and pawnbrokers use it to submit the requisite tangible personal property transaction information to the DOJ.
+Chapter 172, Statutes of 2012 (Assembly Bill 391), enacted August 17, 2012, mandates the DOJ to develop and implement a single, statewide, uniform electronic reporting system.
+With the implementation of the new system, the California Automated Pawn and Secondhand Dealer System (CAPSS), the enacted statute mandates licensed secondhand dealers and pawnbrokers use it to submit the requisite tangible personal property transaction information to the DOJ.

 California Business and Professions Code, section 21626, defines a secondhand dealer.